 You can also bet on popular International match-play golf competitions like The Ryder Cup and The Presidents Cup at Canadian mobile sports betting apps.

 The Ryder Cup is a battle between teams from Europe and the US.
 It’s held every two years, alternating venues between courses in the US and Europe.
-The 2020 Ryder Cup was rescheduled for Sept.
-24-26, 2021 at the Straits course at Whistling Straits in Haven, Wisconsin.
+The 2020 Ryder Cup was rescheduled for 2021 at the Straits course at Whistling Straits in Haven, Wisconsin and won by the US.

 The Presidents Cup is a battle between teams from the US and the rest of the world outside of Europe.
 It’s also held every two years and is scheduled for Sept.
 19-25, 2022 at Quail Hollow Club in Charlotte, North Carolina.